Change of Major Into or Within Engineering

 - For current engineering students you should already be enrolling in an Engineering Workload and most often will be enrolling in additional major courses.

-- Each department will have a GPA requirement they want you to meet.
+Each department will have a GPA requirement you must meet.
 This GPA requirement will be calculated based on the courses listed within our prep chart.
+Review the engineering workload requirement section for details.

 - We’re primarily looking to see how you do in stem-specific coursework.
 We won’t factor courses outside of what’s listed within our chart.
 As an example, if you completed SCAND 40 and received an A, it won’t affect this GPA calculation.